architecture-building-systems/CityEnergyAnalyst/docs/agile-with-CEA/roles-and-responsibilities.rst

 Responsibilities
 ****************
-1. Guarantee the success of our processes by maintain all agile practices (including :doc:`activities`).
-2. Coordinate the training of new developers.
 #.
+Guarantee the success of our processes by maintain all agile practices (including :doc:`activities`).
+#.
+Coordinate the training of new developers.
+    #.
 Introduce the functionalities in the CEA.
     #.
 Introduce the CEA-ecosystem
-3. Coordinate the training of the team
 #.
+Coordinate the training of the team
+    #.
 Pair-programming sessions
     #.
 Refresher course on programming
-4. Support the Product Owner on setting priorities and grooming the backlog.
+#.
+Support the Product Owner on setting priorities and grooming the backlog.
+#.
+Maintaining the internal communication channel (slack).

 Development Team (DT)